-Lymphocytes consist of three main types: T lymphocytes and natural killer cells, which both help protect against viral infections and can detect and destroy some cancer cells, and B lymphocytes, which develop into cells that produce antibodies.
+Lymphocytes consist of three main types: T cells (T lymphocytes) and natural killer cells, which both help protect against viral infections and can detect and destroy some cancer cells, and B cells (B lymphocytes), which develop into cells that produce antibodies.

 Monocytes ingest dead or damaged cells and help defend against many infectious organisms.

 Eosinophils kill parasites, destroy cancer cells, and are involved in allergic responses.

 Some white blood cells flow smoothly through the bloodstream, but many adhere to blood vessel walls or even penetrate the vessel walls to enter other tissues.
 When white blood cells reach the site of an infection or other problem, they release substances that attract more white blood cells.
 The white blood cells function like an army, dispersed throughout the body but ready at a moment's notice to gather and fight off an invading organism.
 White blood cells accomplish this by engulfing and digesting organisms and by producing antibodies that attach to organisms so that they can be more easily destroyed (see White blood cells).